FriendsOfCake/crud-view/CONTRIBUTING.md

 # How to contribute

-CakePHP-CrudView loves to welcome your contributions.
+CrudView loves to welcome your contributions.
 There are several ways to help out:
 * Create a ticket in GitHub, if you have found a bug
 * Write testcases for open bug tickets
 * Write patches for open bug/feature tickets, preferably with testcases included